Zebina Streeter: White Apache

 Streeter later found work as a clerk at the San Carlos Apache Agency in San Carlos, Arizona.
 He was chastised for providing help to hostile Apache.
 Streeter claimed he ran afoul with the "Indian Ring" of war profiteers, and subsequently deserted his post and fled to the Chiricahua band of Juh and Geronimo.
 The Governor of Arizona Territory, Anson P. K. Safford, named Streeter an outlaw and placed a $5,000 bounty on his head.
 Streeter became a subordinate of Juh and joined him in raiding Mexico and Arizona.

 Streeter had become an acquaintance of Vicente Mariscal during the wars with Maximilian.
 In 1876, Streeter convinced Mariscal, newly Governor of Sonora, to allow the Chiricahua to settle in Mexico after the closure of their reservation.
 The relationship soured after a few years when the band began raiding with Victorio.

 Streeter was noted as leading a band of Apaches in April 1883.
 He was captured by Mexican forces and taken to Hermosillo, but was released.
 Streeter continued raiding until the death of Juh later that year.

 Later life and death

 Streeter was hired by Leonard Wood during his hunt for Geronimo in 1886.
 In 1889, Streeter was shot and killed in Nacozari, Sonora.
 He was murdered by the brother of a married woman with whom he was romancing.
 Streeter was buried with an informal ceremony in Nacozari.

 There are claims that Streeter faked his death in order to avoid the bounty on his head.
-Instead, it is claimed that he changed his name to Juan Ramón Holguín and settled down with his family.
+It is claimed that he changed his name to Juan Ramón Holguín and settled down with his family.